Britive platform release 2026.04.01 is now live in production.

 2. Enter the Application Description, if required.

-6. Click NEXT.
+6. Click Next.
 The Settings tab is displayed.

-7. Check Display programmatic access keys to allow the user to copy the credentials to the clipboard after they check out programmatic access profiles.
+7. Check the Display programmatic access keys to allow the user to copy the credentials to the clipboard after they check out programmatic access profiles.
 Users can only access the keys through CLI or scripts if the option is not selected.

-8. Click SAVE.
+8. Click Save.

-9. Click the CREATE ENTITY button.
+9. Click the Create Entity button.

 10. Enter the following details in the Create Environment/Environment Group page: